 We will not retain any information for longer than is necessary in relation to the purposes for which it was originally collected, or for which it was further processed, subject to all relevant legal obligations of the Trust for example the collection of Gift Aid or to support certain financial transactions.
 We retain personal data in accordance with our data retention schedules.

 We store the majority of your data on our own servers.
 This is held in line with our Information Security and Data Protection policies.

 Where we work with service providers to process and hold your data for us we will ensure this is defined in a contract/sharing agreement and we will take reasonable steps to make sure that your data is treated securely in accordance with this privacy promise.
-We will endeavour to protect your personal data and ensure that it will be held in compliance with European data protection regulations.
+We will endeavor to protect your personal data and ensure that it will be held in compliance with European data protection regulations.

 The personal information collected from you may be transferred to, and stored at a destination outside of the European Economic Area (EEA).
 By submitting your personal data, you agree to this transfer, storing and processing outside of the EEA.
 Where in-country accreditation certificates are available for Data Protection and Information Security we will seek to use the companies holding these certifications.